 Have Fun Experiencing All That West Texas Has to Offer

 As you can see, virtually all of West Texas is rich in diverse culture and history.
 It truly has something for everyone to enjoy, whether you want to climb to Texas’ highest point or simply feast on the authentic barbecue.
-If you ever plan to visit this area, be sure to plan your trip with enough time to visit these remarkable places so you can take them all in — at your own leisurely, West Texas pace, of course — during your stay here!
+If you ever plan a road trip from California to Texas or visit this area of Texas, be sure to plan your trip with enough time to visit these remarkable places so you can take them all in — at your own leisurely, West Texas pace, of course — during your stay here!

 Note: The banner photo of a stretch of highway in West Texas by Mizzu Cho.